casmeyu/BlockchainTest_01/README.md

 One thing to be aware is that the new contract could be anything, so it could be malicious.

+### J)  CampaignSale
-J)  In this exercise, you have been given specifications and your goal is to develop a smart contract that satisfies those.
+In this exercise, you have been given specifications and your goal is to develop a smart contract that satisfies those.
 This contract should be named “CampaignSale.sol” and implements the interface “ICampaignSale.sol” included in this test.
 This interface includes comments that should help you build your contract.
 Here are the specifications:
 We are building a fundraising dApp that enables creators to publish their projects in order to raise money in the form of ERC20 tokens.
 A campaign lasts for a duration and has to raise a minimum goal to unlock the development of the project & the tokens invested by contributors.
 Otherwise, the contributors can get refunded.

-Launching a campaign
+###### Launching a campaign
 A campaign can be created by any user and should include:
 	-  the starting date of the campaign that should be in the future